 Introduction

 The nineteenth century was a decisive period in the development of military nursing.
 Florence Nightingale’s knowledge of the importance of sanitary conditions and a proper diet for the healing process resulted in a significant reduction in the number of fatalities amongst British soldiers wounded during the Crimean War (1854–1856).
-Nurses serving during the American Civil War (1861–1865) also began striving for more medical authority, convinced that they could more successfully care for wounded patients if environmental conditions received more attention (Keeling, MacAllister and Wall, 2015; Vuic, 2013).
+Nurses serving during the American Civil War (1861–1865) also began seeking more medical authority, convinced that they could more successfully care for wounded patients if environmental conditions received more attention (Keeling, MacAllister and Wall, 2015; Vuic, 2013).

-These nurses’ achievements resulted in a paradigm shift around the conditions deemed necessary to help soldiers recover from battlefield injuries.
-Such shifts in thinking were supported by the many improvements and advances, discovered often by nurses during wars fought in the twentieth century.
-Such advances lead to declines in infectious diseases and the development of pioneering medical treatments for war injuries.
+These nurses’ achievements resulted in a paradigm shift about the conditions deemed necessary to help soldiers recover from battlefield injuries.
+This change in approach was supported by numerous improvements and advances, often discovered by nurses during twentieth century wars.
+These advances led to declines in infectious diseases and the development of pioneering medical treatments for war injuries.
 Thus, in Western countries, military nursing and medical technology progressed reciprocally, becoming interdependent, while remaining separate from the civilian medical system (Agazio, 2010; Hallett, 2009; Segev, 2020).

 In contrast, in Israel, military and civilian medical services are tightly entwined (Segev, 2020).
 Conscription into military service, and the proximity of the wars to the home front fought by the Israeli Defense Forces (IDF) create conditions closely linking the civilian and military spheres of medicine, as seen in the cooperation between Israeli civilian hospitals and the IDF medical corps during armed national conflicts (Segev, 2020).
-Wartime service for nurses entails demands for versatility, mediation, and the ability to cope with an ever-changing and dynamic environment (Brooks and Hallett, 2015; Dolev, 2020; Hallett, 2009; Segev, 2020).
+Wartime service for nurses demands versatility, mediation, and the ability to cope with an ever-changing and dynamic environment (Brooks and Hallett, 2015; Dolev, 2020; Hallett, 2009; Segev, 2020).

 Nursing has been defined as inhabiting “the borderlands between the delivery of scientific solutions and the creation of conditions in patients and their environments that will permit healing” (Brooks and Hallett, 2015).
 This broadly describes the nurse’s role as a mediator in the healing process, and suggests a division of nurses’ duties based on science and intuition (Hallett, 2009).
-The scientifically based aspects of the nurses’ role, related to proven treatments designed to facilitate the healing process among wounded patients, have been described in great detail (Keeling et al., 2015; Martin and Weir, 2020).
+The scientifically based aspects of the nurses’ role, related to proven treatments to facilitate the healing process among wounded patients, have been described in great detail (Keeling et al., 2015; Martin and Weir, 2020).
 The second and highly debated aspect of nursing beyond mediating in the care process — nurses’ duties — is more difficult to define.
-Some assume that nurses define their own duties whilst considering a variety of factors, including personal motivation, a subjective value system, and the probability of receiving recognition for potentially life-threatening work carried out in severe environments (Agazio, 2010; Brooks and Hallett, 2015; Hallett, 2009; Keeling et al., 2015; Vuic, 2013).
+Some assume that nurses define their own duties whilst considering such factors as personal motivation, a subjective value system, and the probability of receiving recognition for potentially life-threatening work carried out in severe environments (Agazio, 2010; Brooks and Hallett, 2015; Hallett, 2009; Keeling et al., 2015; Vuic, 2013).

 The field hospital is the military nurses’ working environment; it was here that in the last almost two hundred years nursing became a well-established medical profession.
 The field hospital is designed to provide medical treatment during disastrous events —occurrences disrupting normal life and resulting in a high demand for medical services unmeetable by the affected community.
 Traditionally, field hospitals have operated as mobile units linking the battlefield and permanent hospitals.
 In the modern era, while military nurses work during armed national conflicts, they also play an important but commonly overlooked role in humanitarian relief missions to regions around the world struck by natural or others disasters (Adler, 1989; Dolev, 2020; Keeling et al., 2015; Martin and Weir, 2020).